-Judge assigns Elon Musk and the SEC an essay on settlement
+Elon Musk mocks SEC amid settlement deal

 The judge doesn't have to accept the proposed settlement deal.
 A federal judge sought to rip up a settlement between Citigroup and the SEC in 2011, launching a three-year battle with the SEC.
 A higher court eventually sided with the SEC.

-In Tesla's case, the SEC initially sought to bar Musk from serving as an offer or director, but it ended up settling three days later for much less.
+In Tesla's case, the SEC initially sought to bar Musk from serving as an officer or director, but it ended up settling three days later for much less.

 It's possible that Judge Nathan wants to understand what changed so quickly, according to Doug Davison, a dispute resolution partner at Linklaters and an SEC veteran.